mhwgoo/fake_user_agent/README.md

 fakeua --version
 ```

-### As a library, in your python script, import the function.
+### As a library
+In your python script, import the function.
 Every time you run the script, the useragent value will be different.
 ```python
 from fake_user_agent import user_agent